 Medicaid Adult Dental Benefits, a new fact sheet from the Center for Health Care Strategies outlines states’ current coverage of dental benefits for adults in Medicaid.
 It also suggests opportunities for states to increase oral health care coverage and access for this population.

-The Henry J. Kaiser Family Foundation released four new and updated resources that present data and analyze issues related to oral health care, coverage and access in the U.S. in connection with an Kaiser Commission on Medicaid and the Uninsured event entitled Filling the Gaps: Dental Care, Coverage, and Access.
+The Henry J. Kaiser Family Foundation released four new and updated resources that present data and analyze issues related to oral health care, coverage and access in the U.S.

 - Background Brief on Oral Health